2025 Newfoundland and Labrador Budget

 Highlights

-- Newfoundland & Labrador is projecting a second consecutive year in deficit territory.
-The government forecasts a return to balance by FY 2025/26.
+- Newfoundland & Labrador is projecting a second consecutive year in deficit territory, before balancing the books next fiscal year.

-- At 45%, the government’s debt-to-GDP ratio is still the highest among the provinces.
-Still, its budget plan is expected to yield a modest decline in the burden this year.
+- At almost 45%, the government’s debt-to-GDP ratio is still the highest among the provinces.

-Meanwhile, the government significantly boosted its capital investment forecast.
-Relative to last year’s budget, cumulative capital investment by the year 2027 will be nearly $30 billion greater.
+Meanwhile, the government significantly scaled back its capital investment forecast.
+Relative to last year’s budget, cumulative capital investment by the year 2028 will be more than $30 billion lower.
+Capital spending last year did, however, grow by almost 25%.

 Newfoundland & Labrador Economic Assumptions